To function properly, financial markets must have access to reliable information on climate change that is comparable and comprehensive.

 Global support for the Task Force's activities has increased dramatically in the last year.

 Numerous countries have introduced or approved legislation and rules requiring disclosure per the TCFD guidelines, with some taking effect as early as 2022.
 The TCFD guidelines also serve as the foundation for developing global standards for climate risk disclosure by international accounting standard setters.

 These changes occurred against the backdrop of a larger worldwide attention on climate-related risk, as the effects of climate change have continued to cause palpable and severe physical suffering.

-Simultaneously, various governments and private sector groups are putting public promises to shift to a low- or zero-carbon economy into practice.
-Transparency on climate-related concerns is becoming more crucial for stakeholders to make educated economic choices in an ever-changing climate risk picture.
+Simultaneously, various governments and private sector groups are announcing voluntary commitments to shift to a low- or zero-carbon economy.
+Transparency on climate-related concerns is becoming more crucial for stakeholders.

 One significant recent development is that TCFD will integrate the newly created ISSB.